ksun4176/Gubii/discord_bot/README.md

    - You will then be prompted to remove old guild roles which is equivalent to a transfer
 6. Run ```/kickguild``` to kick a user from guilds
    - (Optional) Specify a single guild to kick the user from

+## Premium Servers
+1. Go to https://discord.gg/UEWzKAu3 and any admin can help add you as a premium server
+2. We will then have to redeploy the commands so that your server gets all the new functionality

 ## FAQs